nickduran/politicalConspiracies/README.md

 ===================

 > **Relevant Files:**
+> - analysis_avgdeviat.Rmd
-> - analysis_avgdeviat.Rmd, analysis_latency.Rmd, analysis_confidence.Rmd, summary_stats.R
+> - analysis_latency.Rmd

-1 and 2) For analysis_avgdeviat.Rmd and analysis_latency.Rmd, notebooks... runs the analyses described in the Mixed Effects Models section of paper, using data from synchronyMovementRapp.csv and synchronySpeechRapp.csv described above.
+For **analysis_avgdeviat.Rmd** and **analysis_latency.Rmd**, notebooks... runs the analyses described in the Mixed Effects Models section of paper, using data from synchronyMovementRapp.csv and synchronySpeechRapp.csv described above.
 The sequence of steps taken in R to generate the results reported in the manuscript for each of the three dependent variables (latency, average deviation, and confidence scores).

-3):

-4): For summary_stats.R: Helper functions for reporting analyses
+> - analysis_confidence.Rmd

+For **analysis_confidence.Rmd**,

+> - summary_stats.R

+For **summary_stats.R**, a collection of helper function files called by the above analyses for reporting analyses.

 R Analyses Code (Executed):
 ===================